laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-Panel F maps how the normalized selective area (relative to FFF) varies across RW and BR parameters.
-The white contours delineate anatomically plausible ranges where k=0.7-1.2.
-The green region indicates where the model additionally satisfies constraints on orientation preference and the radial decay of selectivity.
+Panel F maps the normalized selective area (relative to the feedforward footprint) across Ring Width (RW) and orientation bias (BR) parameters.
+White contours delineate anatomically plausible ranges where k values fall between 0.7-1.2, consistent with experimental measurements.
+The green region indicates parameter combinations that additionally satisfy constraints on both orientation preference and the observed radial decay of selectivity.

-This comprehensive model successfully reconciles anatomical connectivity patterns with functional observations of orientation selectivity propagation in V1.
+The neural field model effectively connects anatomical connectivity patterns with functional observations of orientation selectivity propagation in V1.
+The resulting connectivity structure exhibits similarities with "association field" patterns, suggesting potential optimization for encoding natural image statistics.
+This framework provides a quantitative basis for investigating computational principles underlying horizontal connectivity in visual cortex.

 {{< /speaker_note >}}